aparra/xstream-dsl/README.md

-xstream writer dsl - a simple dsl for wrtier nodes with xstream
+xstream-writer-dsl - a simple dsl for writer nodes with xstream
 ==================================================================

 ### installing